The S-100 standard for ENC charts is quickly evolving [Update]

 SHOM's orientations

-The IHO Roadmap provides for the provision of ENCs in S-101 format from January 1 2024.[…] From end 2023, the S-57 format will no longer be used within SHOM, and only the S-101 format will be used for the production of electronic cards.
+The IHO roadmap provides for the provision of ENCs in the S-101 format from 1 January 2024.[…] As of fin 2023, the S-57 format will no longer be used within SHOM, and only the S-101 format will be used for the production of electronic boards.

-The inevitable extinction of the paper map produced as a specific document results in the refocusing of SHOM's activity on the electronic card and products of the S-100 family.
-In this context, the generalization of print-on-demand contracts will be encouraged by making it available to resellers who so wish, digital map data in raster format.
-Otherwise, SHOM's digital reference data will continue to be provided in their usual formats (vector or raster according to customers), to companies in the nautical industry who are already integrating them into their own digital offers for boaters.
+The inevitable extinction of the paper card produced as a specific document results in the refocusing of SHOM's activity on the electronic board and the products of the S-100 family.
+In this context, The generalisation of print-on-demand contracts will be promoted by making it available to resellers who wish to do so, Digital map data in raster format.
+Moreover, SHOM digital reference data will continue to be provided in their usual formats (vector or raster depending on the client), to companies in the nautical industry that are already integrating them into their own digital offers for boaters.

-Although this topic does not immediately apply to boating, it should be interested.
-Several manufacturers of navigation instruments are in the professional marine market as well as the pleasure craft market, and with the generalization of vector charts, there is no doubt that our instruments and applications will eventually have to meet these standards.
-ENC charts under S-57 standard, although not widely used in yachting, have been used by several compatible applications on our computers and mobile devices for several years now.
+Even if this subject does not immediately concern pleasure boating, It is worth taking an interest in it.
+Several manufacturers of navigation instruments are as much in the professional marine market as in the pleasure craft market, and with the generalization of vector charts, there is no doubt that our instruments and applications will eventually have to meet these standards.
+ENC charts under S-57 standard, although not very common in yachting, have been used by several compatible applications on our computers and mobile devices for several years now.

 Cartes ENC S-57 dans SEAiq sur iPad